islandoftex/arara/website/content/manual/Configuration.md

     logging: true
     ```

-- **[O]** *(boolean)* `header` (default: `false`): This key modifies the directive extraction, according to the associated boolean value.
+- **[O]** *(boolean)* `header` (default: `true`): This key modifies the directive extraction, according to the associated boolean value.
 If enabled, arara will extract all directives from the beginning of the file until it reaches a line that is not empty and it is not a comment.
 Otherwise, the tool will resort to the default behaviour and extract all directives from the entire file.
-It is very important to observe that the `--header` command line option can override this setting if, and only if, this variable holds `false` as the value.
+It is very important to observe that the `--whole-file` command line option can override this setting if, and only if, this variable holds `true` as the value.

     ```yaml
     header: false